-We consider a small open economy model composed of five agents: households, an aggregator, an oil producer, a continuum of non-oil producers and importers, and a monetary authority (a central bank).
-The home agents take the world nominal interest rate, oil price, and imported-goods prices as given.
-Domestic households have access to incomplete international financial markets, but they must pay, in addition to the world interest rate, a country-specific risk premium that is increasing in the foreign-debt-to-export ratio.
-Oil producer, which is perfectly competitive in the world market, produces oil output for export only, using capital and a natural-resource factor.
-Oil price is set in the world markets in the U.S. dollar.
+We consider a multi-sector small open economy model composed of six agents: households, an aggregator, an oil producer, a continuum of non-oil producers and importers, and a monetary authority (a central bank).
+The agents take the world nominal interest rate, oil price, and imported-goods prices as given.
+Households have access to incomplete international financial markets, but they must pay, in addition to the world interest rate, a country-specific risk premium that is increasing in the foreign-debt-to-export ratio.
+Oil producer, which is perfectly competitive in the world market, produces crude oil for export only, using capital and a naturalresource factor.
+Oil price is set in the world markets in terms of the U.S. dollar.
 Non-oil producers and importers, however, are monopolistically competitive with nominal price rigidities.
-Each producer produces, for the home market only, a distinct non-tradable domestic-intermediate good using capital and labour as inputs.
-The importers import a homogeneous good produced abroad to produce a differentiated imported-intermediate good for the home market.
-We assume that most imported goods are from the Euro Area and priced in the euro currency.
-The aggregator uses the domestic- and imported-intermediate goods to produce domestic- and imported-composite goods, which it turns into a final good.
-The final good is divided between home consumption and investment in the oil and non-oil sectors.
-The monetary authority conducts its monetary policy by managing money supply and/or the value of the home currency relative to the U.S. dollar (devaluationary policy).
+Each producer produces, for the domestic market only, a distinct non-tradable domestic-intermediate good using capital and labour as inputs.
+The importers import a homogeneous good produced abroad to produce a differentiated importedintermediate good for the domestic market.
+We assume that most imported goods are from the Euro Area and priced in the euro.
+The aggregator uses the domestic- and imported-intermediate goods to produce domesticand imported-composite goods, which it turns into a final good.
+The final good is divided between domestic consumption and investment in the oil and non-oil sectors.
+The monetary authority conducts its monetary policy by managing money supply and/or the value of the domestic currency relative to the U.S. dollar (devaluationary policy).